Wargame: Red Dragon: Downloadable content

-The game features both free and paid DLC.
-The first three free DLCs add a number of multi-player maps as well as units to existing factions, while the paid DLC adds entirely new playable nations.
+The game features both free and paid downloadable content (DLC).
+The first three free DLCs add a number of multiplayer maps as well as units to existing factions, while the paid DLC adds entirely new playable nations.

-As of May 20, 2016, the Armed Forces of the Netherlands became a downloadable playable faction for the game.
-Unique Dutch vehicles such as the DAF YP-408 and the DAF YP-104, as well as a mix of British, French, German and American units licensed for Dutch use.

-On June 23, 2016, Eugen Systems announced that the Israeli Defense Forces would become the second downloadable faction for the game.
-Unique Israeli Army equipment, most notably the Merkava series of tanks, are now available in game, alongside many other Israeli units.

-With the announcement of the Israeli army DLC, Eugen also announced the ongoing work of a third DLC called Double Nation Pack: REDS, this time introducing Yugoslavia and Finland into the game as USSR allies.
-This DLC includes 186 new units and was released on December 1, 2016.
+The first three DLCs were released in 2016.
+The first DLC released in May features Armed Forces of the Netherlands as a playable faction to the game.
+Dutch vehicles such as the DAF YP-408 and the DAF YP-104, as well as a mix of British, French, German and American units are licensed for Dutch use.
+Another DLC released in June features Israeli Defense Forces to the game.
+Israeli Army equipment, most notably the Merkava series of tanks, are available in game, alongside many other Israeli units.
+The third DLC called Double Nation Pack: REDS introduces Yugoslavia and Finland into the game as USSR allies.
+This DLC includes 186 new units and was released on December 1.

-After a four-year absence of a DLC release for the game, Eugen announced on March 23, 2021, a new DLC for the South African Defence Force to the game adding 90 new SADF units, including 20 brand-new vehicle models, as well as many new variants.
-This DLC was released on September 30, 2021.
+The fourth DLC released in September 2021 adds South African Defence Force faction to the game, with 90 SADF units, 20 brand-new vehicle models, and several new variants.

+A fifth DLC was announced on the 26th of July 2024 announcing the addition of Italy to the game in the near future, promising new units including the C1 Ariete MBT and A11 attack aircraft, after it came 4th in the nations vote.
+The fifth DLC Nation Pack Italy finally released in 29th of August 2024.